 Southern areas of Haiti are predicted to be affected the most by Matthew, including Jeremie, and Les Cayse.
 Many Haitian residents in areas predicted to be hit severely, have already been urged to evacuate.

 Matthew is now heading towards Cuba, and is forecast to hit tomorrow (Tuesday).
-The British FCO warned holidaymakers: “Hurricane Matthew is forecast to bring hazardous sea and weather conditions to parts of Cuba from around 3 October 2016.
+The British FCDO warned holidaymakers: “Hurricane Matthew is forecast to bring hazardous sea and weather conditions to parts of Cuba from around 3 October 2016.

 “A hurricane warning is in place for parts of Cuba.